 Executive Producer: 2012-present

-Julie McGauran began in television in 1998 as a Production Assistant on the Seven Network drama, All Saints and eventually became the Assistant to Jo Porter, the Series Producer.
-She then moved to Home and Away where she became the Associate Producer under long-standing Series Producer, Russell Webb.
+Julie McGauran began in television in 1998 as a production assistant on the Seven Network drama, All Saints and eventually became the assistant to producer Jo Porter.
+She moved to Home and Away in 2000 where she became the associate producer under long-standing series producer, Russell Webb.

-In 2002, Russell Webb stepped aside, remaining on as a Consulting Producer, which allowed Julie to swiftly step into the role.
-She brought in Coral Drouyn as the Script Producer, and tasked her to create a villain so evil, the storyline would garner enough attention to keep Home and Away afloat during the airing of its timeslot rival, Big Brother.
+In 2002, Julie was appointed the series producer.
+She brought in Coral Drouyn as the script producer, and tasked her to create a villain so evil, the storyline would garner enough attention to keep Home and Away afloat during the airing of its timeslot rival, Big Brother.
 Together, Coral and Julie were able to make the series top the ratings with the introduction of Angie Russell.